How to Elevate Your Wedding Flowers: Tips from a NC Flower Farmer

 3. Use Seasonal Decor

-To fill in other areas like aisle entrances, welcome areas and cocktail tables, think seasonally.
+To extend the vibe in other areas like aisle entrances, welcome areas and cocktail tables, think seasonally.
 Potted plants, small trees, seasonal gourds or branches, and wreaths or garland make great floral extensions.

 Bonus: some florists may offer plant rentals that allow you to use lots of flowering plants for the price of buying just a few yourself.